akshatk-khurana/Zetaboard/JOURNAL.md

 ---
 title: "Zetaboard"
 author: "Akshat Khurana"
-description: "An ergonomic, wireless and productivity optimised 65% keyboard!"
+description: "A wired productivity optimised 65% keyboard with per-key RGB lighting and a Pomodoro timer!"
 created_at: "2024-06-04"
 ---